 Change the subfield as follows (Track changes ON)

 …

 A report primarily serves to provide ranging results obtained during the ranging phase.
-The values TurnAroundTime and RoundTripTime shall be reported as measured by its sender's local clock without CFO compensation to the receiver's side.
+The values Reply Time and Round-trip Timeshall be reported as measured by its sender's local clock without CFO compensation to the receiver's side.